 We no longer wish to receive faxes.
 To save paper, please use email when possible.

-4. Expect an email from the monument 3-5 business days after you have submitted your fee waiver.
+4. Expect an email from the park 3-5 business days after you have submitted your fee waiver.
 This email will include your approved fee waiver or explain what information is still needed to process your request.

 5. The number of adult sponsors or faculty included in a fee waiver is limited (see below for more information).
 Once you have received your waiver, you will make one copy of the fee wavier for each approved adult sponsor or faculty.
 The number of approved adult sponsors or faculty will be noted at the bottom of the fee waiver.
 Fees will only be waived for the approved number of adult sponsors of faculty.
 Any sponsors or faculty over that number will be required to pay the normal entrance fee.
 If your school requires more chaperones please include that information when you submit your fee waiver.